corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 1. manual process for onboarding new users

 ### Authentication
-Authentication is implemented by validating a JWT issues by te Verification IAM.
-Verification includes cryptographic validation of the signature.
-The public key of the IAM is dynamically obtained from the IAM.
+Authentication is based on the [OpenID specifications](https://openid.net/developers/specs/), which works on top of the OAuth 2.0 (RFC 6749) framework.
+OpenID uses Json Web Tokens (JWT) which are signed by the IAM to provide integrity and authenticity.

 # Security Requirements